jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/potentiometers.rst

 .. code-block:: bash

    # In directory <my-config-dir>
-   rosrun dvrk_python dvrk_calibrate_potentiometers.py -t offsets -a PSM2 -c sawRobotIO1394-PSM2-00000.xml
+   rosrun dvrk_python dvrk_calibrate_potentiometers.py -t offsets -a PSM2 -c sawRobotIO1394-PSM2-00000.json -i IO1

 Follow the instructions and place the calibration template (either Lego bars or plexiglass plate) when prompted to.
 The result should